 Even your diet affects the environment.
 When you eat animal-based foods, you contribute to greenhouse gas emissions and water consumption that comes with farming practices.
 By cutting out animal products, you can limit your impact on the environment.
 If multiple people take on a WFPB diet, the impact on the environment can be great.

-If you want to start experiencing the benefits of the whole food, plant-based diet you should give it a try.
-When done properly, the diet can improve your health.
+If you want to start experiencing the benefits of the whole food, plant-based diet give it a try and find out for yourself what it can do for you.

-If you are unable to eat the recommended amount of fruits and vegetables on a daily basis, you may want to consider adding a high-quality whole food multivitamin to your daily routine.
-NATURELO's Whole Food Multivitamins are packed with plant-based vitamins, minerals, and antioxidants and real organic fruits and vegetables for a whole food nutrition boost you can feel.
+Looking to add a high-quality whole food multivitamin to your daily routine?
+NATURELO's Whole Food Multivitamins are made with plant-based vitamins and minerals and real organic fruits and vegetables for a whole food nutrition boost you can feel.